Father Of Girl Killed In Parkland Shooting Blasts ‘Pathetic Loser’ Ann Coulter For Mocking Gun Reform Doctors

 Ann Coulter’s attacks on doctors calling for gun reform did not sit well with Fred Guttenberg.

 Guttenberg lost his daughter in the Parkland school shooting earlier this year and has since become a vocal advocate for gun reform.
-This week, he rose to the defense of a doctor who had identified guns as a public health epidemic after she came under attack from Coulter.
+This week, he took to Twitter to defend a doctor who had identified guns as a public health epidemic, after she came under attack from Coulter.

 The controversy started this week when the National Rifle Association criticized the growing number of doctors who have spoken about a need for gun reform, calling on their firsthand experiences treating gunshot victims and seeing the danger that guns can cause to the human body.

-Dr. Garen Wintemute, of the Violence Prevention Research Program at the University of California Davis Medical Center, wrote an editorial calling on doctors to counsel patients on safe firearm behaviors and to “take further action when an imminent hazard is present.”
+Dr. Garen Wintemute, of the Violence Prevention Research Program at the University of California Davis Medical Center, wrote an editorial — for the Annals of Internal Medicine— calling on doctors to counsel patients on safe firearm behaviors and to “take further action when an imminent hazard is present.”

 In response, the NRA called on doctors to “stay in their lane” with regard to gun reform advocacy.